-The WLAN connection is not working
+The wireless network connection is not working

-If a WLAN connection is not working as expected, follow these suggestions:
+If a wireless network connection is not working as expected, follow these suggestions:

+If you are connecting to a corporate network, contact the IT administrator.

-- Be sure that the wireless light on the computer is on. - Be sure that the computer wireless antennae are free from obstructions.
+- Click Start, click Control Panel, click Network and Internet, click Network and Sharing Center, and then click Troubleshoot problems.
+Follow the on-screen instructions. - Be sure that the wireless device is on and the wireless light on the computer is white.
+If the light is amber, press the wireless button to turn on the wireless device. - Be sure that the computer wireless antennas are free from obstructions. - Be sure that the cable or DSL modem and its power cord are properly connected and that the lights are on.

-- Be sure that the DSL or the cable modem and its power cord are properly connected and that the power lights are on. - If applicable, be sure that the wireless router (access point) is on and properly connected to the DSL or the cable modem. - Disconnect and then reconnect all cables, and turn the power off and then back on. - For more information on wireless technology, refer to the relevant help topics and Web site links in Help and Support.
+- Be sure that the wireless router or access point is properly connected to its power adapter and the cable or DSL modem, and that the lights are on. - Disconnect and then reconnect all cables, and turn the power off and then back on.

+For more information on wireless technology, refer to the relevant help topics and Web site links in Help and Support.

-For information on activating broadband wireless service, refer to the mobile network operator information included with your computer.
+For information on activating mobile broadband service, refer to the mobile network operator information included with your computer.